 Keep each remote workshop focused by having just one moderator speaking at a time.
 Focus will be on one person, one cursor, one voice and questions will be directed to the one place.
 That being said, don’t be afraid to use different experts for different sessions, just not at the same time.
 If you have different sessions throughout the day, the Moderator function can be used to give moderation capabilities to others, allowing them to take over the moderating of the session.

 The sections tool works like a frame, allowing you to easily jump between sections and frame them nicely on screen so there’s no frantic scrolling.
-You can quickly visualize the whole picture while maintaining the ability to deep dive into the details.
+During remote workshops you can quickly visualize the whole picture while maintaining the ability to deep dive into the details.
 In Conceptboard, sections are found on the left under the left hand side tab.

 You can add, modify, or delete sections from the board sections outline.
 Sections are also great for navigation–you can use the arrows on your keyboard or in the panel to move between them, or click on a section to navigate to it in the board.
 Plus, you can insert various blank sections sizes, A4 landscape or portrait, US letter landscape or portrait, or the previous section size.